 Will I be able to claim any benefits while I’m off work because of coronavirus?

-Working Families have a separate website article on financial support that is available if your income has gone down because of covid-19.
+We have a separate website article on financial support that is available if your income has gone down because of coronavirus.

 Where can I go for more help?

 To find out what government schemes will help if work has been affected by Covid-19, Child Poverty Action Group (CPAG) have created a decision tree to help you navigate what you may be entitled to, including whether you are eligible to be furloughed.